AustinMichaelColeman/dev-duet-ai/README.md

-# git-collaborator
+# dev-duet-ai

-A code collaborator plugin for ChatGPT and for GitHub.
+DevDuetAI is a code collaborator plugin for ChatGPT and for GitHub.